GustavS193940/Catalogue-of-value-creation-processes-for-building-materials/Electricity Reference/README.md

 # Reference calculation of electricity use in dissassembly
-The disassembly of 1 m² gypsum board is used as a reference for the elextricity use in dissassembly.
+The disassembly of 1 m² gypsum board is used as a reference for the electricity use in dissassembly.

 ## Assumptions
 - There are 20 screws per m² gypsum board